Updated: August 23, 2021

 As more people get vaccinated, ask them to share their stories with others.
 Hearing from someone who’s already been vaccinated is one of the best ways to put others at ease.
 Celebrate the people who have taken this step for their health and the health of others.

-Share why you’re getting vaccinated and why it’s important to you and your family.
+Share why you’re vaccinated and why vaccines are important to you and your family.

 Note: These are examples of ways that small businesses can help.
 Not every small business will be able to offer these types of benefits or incentives, but you are encouraged to consider offering what you can.